Review of the Successor to Scubapro's Galileo Sol - the G2

 PDIS – Profile Dependent Intermediate Stops – alerts the diver to appropriate ‘deep stops’ based on their profile and gas consumption, rather than a single, planned stop at a specific depth.

 Pictures – you can upload pictures to the computer for reference during a dive, such as a dive map or particular object of interest, or a favourite pet, if you get separation anxiety.

 There seemed to be some initial faffage getting the accompanying LogTrak software installed and it wasn’t super-intuitive to start with (anytime I have to read the manual for something computer-related I get a bit stroppy) but once it was all up-and running, it provides a useful dive log reference.
 The graphical log which you can read on the G2 itself gives an overview of sorts, and it’s inevitably much more readable on a PC screen.
 Personally, I think it could use a bit of updating to add in alarms and warnings and other information, but otherwise, it does what it says on the tin.

-The G2 is a great computer, of that there is no doubt, but although it can be adapted to advance with a diver throughout their career, it’s probably a little too much for no-stop recreational diving.
-The holistic approach to decompression profiles through wearable tech, and its ability to re-write those profiles ‘on the fly’, however, is sure to give technical divers pause for thought when it comes to choosing a computer.
+The G2 is a great computer, of that there is no doubt, but although it can be adapted to advance with a diver throughout their career, it may be a little to much for the once-a-year, shallow water recreational diver.
+The holistic approach to decompression profiles through wearable tech, and its ability to re-write those profiles ‘on the fly’, however, is sure to give active and technical divers pause for thought when it comes to choosing a computer.